AI PR Descriptions: From Diff to Reviewable

 Quality check

-• Summary is one sentence and a reviewer could repeat it back without re-reading the diff.
+• Summary is one sentence, and a reviewer could repeat it back without re-reading the diff.

 • Why explains motivation, not mechanics.
 If Why repeats the Summary, rewrite it.

 • Risks names specific files or behaviors, not platitudes like “could affect performance.”
+Breaking changes are flagged on their own line.

 • No marketing language.
-“Enhances,” “leverages,” “robust” — strip them.
+“Enhances,” “leverages,” “robust” get cut.

 How to reuse this workflow

-• Pair this with an AI pre-commit review workflow — review the diff for issues, then describe it.
+• Pair this with a pre-commit review workflow: review the diff for issues first, then describe it.

 Common mistakes